Consultation Notice - Endeavour Energy - Trial Waiver Application - 2023

 Overview

-The Trial represents the continuation of a trial conducted during 2020-21 which involved transitioning approximately 2,850 customers in the Albion Park area to smart metering.
+The trial represents the continuation of a trial conducted during 2020-21 which involved transitioning approximately 2,850 customers in the Albion Park area to smart metering.
 This initial roll-out in 2020 was conducted as part of the AER’s Demand Management Incentive Scheme (DMIS) for 2019-2021.
-More information about this scheme can be found here
+More information about this scheme can be found here.

 Endeavour’s objective is to create a replicable “proof of concept” that addresses network constraints at the lowest overall cost while maximising customer benefits through accelerating the take-up of smart metering.
 The local distribution network operated by Endeavour will then utilise the collective load control functionality of these smart meters.
 Overall, Endeavour Energy considers the approach will help it to better manage the low voltage network to improve solar hosting, power quality and safety and reduce long-term investment.